jraslab/jraslab.github.io/_pages/join.md

 excerpt: #"This post should display a **header with an overlay image**, if the theme supports it."
 header:
   #overlay_color: "#FF00CC"
-  overlay_image: /assets/images/header-baby-scales.png
+  overlay_image: /assets/images/header-axon-cages.jpg
   caption: #"Photo credit: [**Unsplash**](https://unsplash.com)"
   cta_label: #"More Info"
   cta_url: #"https://unsplash.com"
 ---
 ## Lab environment
-The lab takes a tailored mentorship approach and provides a variety of opportunities for trainees to present their work both within the department and to broader audiences.
+We take a growth mindset approach to mentorship.
+The lab strives to create a tailored environment to foster trainee development.
+Through interactions with the amazing Development Biology community in Seattle, trainees have a variety of opportunities to present their work both within the department and to broader audiences.

 ## Postdoctoral fellows
 The lab is actively recruiting postdocs.
 Interested candidates should send a brief cover letter and CV to Jeff ![contact](/assets/images/contact.png)